andamira/devela/crates/ffi/README.md

 This crate builds Rust code as system libraries that can be used from C, Odin, and other languages that can call a C ABI.

-It currently provides a small smoke-test ABI for checking:
+It currently provides a small smoke-test ABI.

-- scalar arguments and return values
-- pointer + length arguments
-- out pointers
-- returned C strings
-- link-time imports
-- runtime symbol loading

 ## Build